converged-computing/ensemble-operator/README.md

 # The Ensemble Operator

-This operator will deploy ensembles of HPC applications, first with just Flux Framework, but eventually to include other CRDs.
-You can select an algorithm to use across your ensemble, or within a specific member.
+This operator deploys ensembles of HPC applications, first with just Flux Framework, but eventually to include other CRDs.
+It uses [ensemble-python](https://github.com/converged-computing/ensemble-python) to orchestrate each ensemblem, and the operator is only pinged for update requests to grow or otherwise change the ensemble member.
+This means that the only requirement of your container is to have python3 installed with pip.

 ![docs/getting_started/img/design.png](docs/getting_started/img/design.png)

-See [docs](docs) for the user guide, description of the [design](docs/design.md) above, and [algorithms](https://github.com/converged-computing/ensemble-operator/blob/main/docs/algorithms.md#algorithms) for our planned work in that space.
-We currently have the GRPC service endpoint and client (in the operator) working, and a regular check for the flux queue status, and just need to implement algorithms now that make sense.
-Note that due to the active role in the lifecycle of an ensemble member, this operator is intended to be running (relatively speaking) a smaller number of jobs, and having most of the work being done within the member.
+See [docs](docs) for the user guide, and description of the [design](docs/design.md) above.
+Previously we had algorithms, and now the design is more flexible to accept a set of jobs that are governed by rules (triggers and actions) akin to a state machine.
+These rules in and of themselves make up a custom algorithm for the work that you want to be done.

+**Important** This operator is in the midst of a refactor, and not production quality yet.
+Please come back soon.

 ## TODO

- - think about an experiment we could do, or should add other algorithms first?
- - Think about idea of shared jobs matrix that can go between members (advanced)
+- next step is to write the specific minicluster ensemble endpoint that has grow/shrink

 ## License